QuKunLab/APEC/README.md

     filtered_cells.csv: Two-column (separated by tabs) list of cell information ('name' and 'notes'):
-                        The 'name' column stores cell names (or barcodes); the 'notes' column can be cell-type, development stage, batch index or any other cell information (or empty), such as: name    notes
+                        The 'name' column stores cell names (or barcodes); the 'notes' column can be cell-type, development stage, batch index or any other cell information, such as: name    notes
                         	CD4-001 CD4
                         	CD4-002 CD4